Shubham-Rasal/go-backend-template/README.md

 One cool feature I like about the viper setup is that the env variables are loaded into a struct which makes it really easy for auto-complete and interllisense.

+## Mock DB

+There are two ways to mock the database.

+- using a mock in memory database, but requires a lot of code
+- using db stubs (mocks) using [mock]()